Juul Addiction Lawsuit

-Morgan & Morgan is reviewing claims on behalf of nicotine-addicted Americans who used a Juul vaporizer prior to November of 2018 and before turning 18 years of age.
+Morgan & Morgan is reviewing claims on behalf of Americans who used a Juul vaporizer prior to November of 2018 and before turning 18 years of age, and who subsequently developed a nicotine addiction.

-Juul vaporizers (aka vapes or e-cigarettes) are marketed as regular cigarette replacements, claiming to be a safer alternative for adults looking to quit.
-They work by heating up flavored oils that come in sealed, replaceable, single-use Juulpods to create a vapor that can be inhaled by the user.
+Juuls vapes are marketed to the public as regular cigarette replacements, claiming to be a safer alternative for adults looking to quit smoking.
+The vapes work They work by heating up nicotine-containing flavored oils that come in sealed replaceable, single-use Juulpods to create a vapor that can be inhaled by the user.
 The slim, slickly designed devices are about the size of a USB stick.

 The Dangers of Nicotine Addiction